Azure/Vision-AI-DevKit-Pages/docs/_docs/06-Deploy_model_VS_Code.md

 ## Setup and Configure Visual Studio (VS) Code for container deployment to the Vision AI Dev Kit
 1. If not already available, install VS Code using the link above.
-2. If not already avialable, install Python 3.6 by Anaconda (using default options) using the link above.
+2. If not already available, install Python 3.6 by Anaconda (using default options) using the link above.

    * Once installed, open the **Anaconda Prompt** from *Start Menu\Programs\Anaconda3 (64-bit)*
    * Create a Python 3.6 runtime environment using the command: